 As an Ivy League research university with a rich architectural history, our client recently underwent a substantial capital construction program lasting 10+ years to renovate and create space fit for collaboration, scientific advancement, and student engagement.
 At the end of this lengthy endeavor, they recognized a need for an operationally-driven, long-term strategy professional to act as their Vice President of Facilities and Campus Services (Vice President).
 This individual needed to possess a strong background in operations, maintenance, engineering, utilities, and energy along with high-quality interpersonal skills, strong business acumen, negotiation techniques, and leadership traits.

 Due to the campus location, relocation was inevitable, so we proactively discussed with our client that a viable strategy would be to seek out-of-the-box candidates with an appreciation for the small-town atmosphere.
-The Vice President would need to be ingrained in the tight-knit local community, while leading a team of over 1,000 facilities professionals for a campus comprising 300 buildings spanning over 14M square feet.
+The Vice President would need to be ingrained in the tight-knit local community, while leading a team of over 1,000 facilities professionals for a campus comprising 300 buildings spanning over 14M sf.
 Understanding this ahead of time helped us to develop a strategic plan for national outreach, encompassing professionals from vastly different backgrounds.

 Reporting to the Chief Financial Officer and Executive Vice President, the desired candidate would support the executive leadership team to transform the university to a world-recognized model of excellence, innovation, and sustainability.
 Overseeing the real estate function, campus mail, and parking services while leading the planning, design, construction, operation, and maintenance of the university buildings, grounds, and utilities infrastructure, this highly sought after individual needed to have master planning in his or her background, a keen eye for detail, and the ability to address and guide the facilities management (FM) team through complex challenges in relation to those services.